qt/qtwebengine-chromium/gn/docs/reference.md

   The names in the resulting list will be absolute file paths (normally like "//out/Debug/bar.exe", depending on the build directory).

-  action targets: this will just return the files specified in the "outputs" variable of the target.
+  action, copy, and generated_file targets: this will just return the files specified in the "outputs" variable of the target.

   action_foreach targets: this will return the result of applying the output template to the sources (see "gn help source_expansion").
 This will be the